fed135/Arstider/readme.md

 	- Sync the repository in a safe location
         - Create a global Environment variable named BUILD_DEST pointing to the folder where the sdk will be compiled to
+        - Make sure you have downloaded and required the latest versions of the Howler and RequireJS libraries

 ## Building

 	- build.all task outputs the un-minified Arstider.js, the minified version and the turbo (ADVANCED_OPTIMIZATIONS) version